 Melamine plates are by far the most commonly used form of reusable picnic plates.
 There’s a pretty good, and logical reason for this; melamine is inexpensive and pretty much unbreakable.
 It lasts an absolute age and if you suffer the curse of clumsiness or have kids who seem to like to break things just to troll you then melamine picnic plates can seem a godsend.

-Because Melamine is such a robust substance it means that we can easily add color to our picnic plates which can add a sense of style to your spread.
+Because Melamine is such a robust substance it means that we can easily add color to our picnic plates.
+This can add a sense of style to your spread.
 Just as a couple of quick examples I offer you this set of 4, 9-inch plates from One Hundred 80 Degrees which show some nice themed picnic drawings.
 Or you can try and coordinate with your picnic blanket with these Gingham plates by 180D or alternatively this lovely patchwork designed set by the same guys.
 The thing to take from this is that just because these plates are cheap and cheerful it doesn’t mean that you can’t style it out a little.

 Plastic Picnic Plates